 Call your primary care provider for a Telemedicine Appointment

 We are now offering Monkeypox and TPOXX treatment to eligible patients.

 Riverside Medical Clinic strives to provide patients with world-class health care and make it convenient to see your doctor.
 We also believe you deserve great options for your family.
-That’s why we have top-quality family medicine doctors available at locations close to your home and workplace.
+That’s why we have top-quality providers available at locations close to your home and workplace.

 Some people prefer the idea of one doctor who can treat their entire family’s illnesses for continuity of care.
-Family medicine providers can treat patients as young as infants through adulthood.
+Our providers can treat patients as young as infants through adulthood.
 Knowing an entire family can also make it easier to capture patient history.
 Female patients can even go to their family medicine provider instead of a gynecologist for routine pap smears.
-But you also don’t have to have a family to see a family medicine provider.
 While it’s true that some family medicine providers can also have specialties, their focus is primarily on outpatient care of patients of all ages.

 Doctors who practice internal medicine are called internists.
 Internal medicine grew out of the idea of devoting the same kind of specialized care that pediatricians provide, but for adults.
 Internists complete a three-year residency after medical school that encompasses both outpatient care in a clinic and time in a hospital where they often do rotations and receive sub-specialty training in areas such as cardiology, endocrinology and gastroenterology.
 So they’re trained to care for patients with chronic and acute illnesses.
 Internal medicine doctors at Riverside Medical Clinic specialize in the supervision of patients 18 years of age and older.
 They not only treat illnesses but provide routine physicals and well patient care, too.